EDU8601 Advanced Studies in Professional Practice

 Examiner: Dorothy Andrews

 The course begins with an analysis of the challenges created for educational organisations by the emergence of post-corporate influences.
-Post-corporate responses to these influences are explored and assessed.
-The role of educational leadership in generating constructive responses to post-corporate challenges is then analysed, with four leadership approaches emphasised.
-These are: transformational leadership; strategic leadership, educative leadership and organisation-wide leadership.
+Possible responses to these influences are explored and assessed.
+The role of leadership in generating constructive organisational responses to post-corporate challenges is analysed.
+Four leadership approaches are emphasised: transformational leadership; strategic leadership, educative leadership and organisation-wide leadership.
+Students are facilitated to engage with others in understanding the essence of the challenges in their workplaces and, using authentic data, develop a contextually defensible response to an identified challenge.

-- construct a personal leadership philosophy by applying leadership theory to their own professional practice (Seminar Presentation; Major Paper)
+- articulate a personal leadership philosophy by applying relevant theory to their own professional practice (Discussion Forum; Major Paper)

-- demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
-(Critical Review; Seminar Presentation; Major Paper)
+- communicate competently with appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing (Critical Review; Discussion Forum; Major Paper).

 Professional leadership concepts: organisation-wide leadership processes